 (see his CV at the bottom of the page).
-A third option is you
+A third option is you go by

-two top wine domaines in one of the five wine villages, Gigondas, Vacqueyras,
+top wine domaines in one of the five wine villages, Gigondas, Vacqueyras,

-Rasteau, Sablet or Séguret that are clustered around
+Rasteau, Sablet or Séguret that are clustered around the Dentelles de

-Each half-day visit compares and contrast wines from two different
+half-day visit compares and contrast wines from two different domaines.

-varieties, vine-growing and winemaking methods determine the characteristics
+vine-growing and winemaking methods determine the characteristics and

 Coordinated wine cycle holiday where you can:

 1. Discover and learn all about the wines